plone/plone.app.contenttypes/README.txt

 ============

 Dexterity-based default content types for Plone.
 This package is a drop-in replacement for Products.ATContenttypes.

 .. note::

-  This package will probably never become a part of Plone core.
-The archetypes content types in Plone will most likely be replaced by a generic Deco type in the future.
-Deco is the new page composition tool that will probably become part of Plone 5.
+  It is not clear yet if this package will become part of Plone core.
+The archetypes content types might be replaced by a generic Deco content type in the future.

-plone.app.contenttypes provides some default content-types that are extendable through-the-web.
+plone.app.contenttypes provides default content-types (document, news item, file, etc.) that are extendable through-the-web.
 They aim to mimick the old default-types - the only change is that they are based on dexterity.

-It provides neither marker-interfaces nor python-classes for the content-types because this ensures that they are editable through-the-web.
-The views are equally boring and only use skin-templates based on the original templates.

 .. note::

   For background information see the `initial discussion on the Plone developer mailinglist <http://plone.293351.n2.nabble.com/atcontenttypes-replacement-with-dexterity-td6751909.html>`_ and the `Plone-Conference 2011 sprint documentation <http://piratepad.net/OkuEys2lgS>`_.

 Credits::

   * Philip Bauer <bauer@starzel.de>